projectsinpython2018/Basic/Create_Virtual_Environment.md

     `(my_name)$ pip install Numpy==1.9`

-7. Finish, When you run your code and finish it, you just need to deactivate your virtaulenv :
+7. After runnig your code, you just need to deactivate your virtaulenv :

     `(my_name)$ deactivate`

-Until this part you learn how to create your own VirtaulEnv on your os, but now we need work on Jupyter Notebook:
+Until now you have learnt how to create your own VirtaulEnv on your os, but now we need work on Jupyter Notebook:

 1. when you are in current location on your terminal :